5 Ways to Increase Your Pleasure Tonight

 1. Permission

 One of the biggest inhibitors to pleasure is permission.
 I’m not talking about permission from our partners, parents or friends (although that would be nice), I am referring to permission from the person most able to grant us the opportunity to explore sex.
 Ourselves.
 Permission means allowing ourselves to be curious about sex, our body, our thoughts and feelings, without judgement.
-Experimenting with the idea that sex is fundamentally OK, is a great way to start exploring our own sexuality.
+Experimenting with the idea that sex is fundamentally OK, is a great way to start exploring our own sexuality.2.
+Focus

 One of the things that holds us back from experiencing pleasure is a mind that is jumping and racing and has difficulty staying focussed.
 By practicing focusing on sensations, rather than racing thoughts, the mind has a chance to slow down and feel the body.
 Learn to focus by taking 3 deep belly breaths each time you want to connect more deeply to yourself.
 Take the time to slow down.
 The body has a better chance of being included and really recognising the sensations of pleasure.